Skip to Content

 • Trouble learning the simplest of obedience skills.

 In certain cases, the two puppies will fight all the time.
-It’s an inevitable disaster in the making because these littermates won’t become social with other people or dogs, let alone the people owning them.
+It’s an inevitable disaster because these littermates won’t become social with other people or dogs, let alone the people owning them.

-Most owners think their interactions between themselves is sufficient.
+Most owners think their interactions between themselves are sufficient.

-However, once they’re five or six months old and they meet another dog in a new environment, they’ll completely freak out.
+However, they’ll completely freak out once they’re five or six months old and meet another dog in a new environment.

 Raising littermates (or two puppies of the same age) means you must train two puppies.